 Yes.
 Email breach monitoring is included with our identity theft protection service.
 We will monitor your personal information, including all available public records, to alert you of any additions or changes to your public records profile or detect that your information was reported as part of a data breach.

 Absolutely.
-We encourage you to use one of our many free scans to instantly and safely check if someone has hacked into your email account or if your email is part of a data breach.
+We encourage you to use one of our many free scans to instantly and safely check the types of information and records reported as breached or exposed.
 The lookup is entirely free.
-You will be presented with a comprehensive report summary of your identity profile, including data breach summary counts, exposed personal profile, and exposed public records.
+You will be presented with a comprehensive preliminary report summary of your identity profile, including data breach summary counts, exposed personal profile, and exposed public records.